fostiropoulos/CYK/README.md

 we could input a language in any format.
 But we tried to go the extra mile and make it better.

 Refferences:
-[1] Lange, Martin, and Hans Leiß.
+[1] Lange, Martin, and Hans Leiï¿½.
 "To CNF or Not to CNF?
 An Efficient Yet Presentable Version of the CYK Algorithm."
-Thesis.Ludwig-Maximilians-Universit¨atM¨unchen, Germany, 2009.
+Thesis.Ludwig-Maximilians-Universitï¿½atMï¿½unchen, Germany, 2009.
 To CNF or Not to CNF?
 An Efficient Yet Presentable Version of the CYK Algorithm.
 Http://www.informatica-didactica.de, 29 June 2009.
 Web.6 Apr.
 2013.
 [2] Cole, Richard.
 "Converting CFGs to CNF (Chomsky Normal Form)." - Chomsky